Fitness Equipment Reviews

 Clearly, there are a lot of factors to consider when buying an elliptical trainer.

-And, if you’re torn between buying a treadmill and an elliptical, keep in mind that, while there are lots of reasons to get a treadmill, the elliptical is an excellent investment for a full-body workout while providing less impact on your joints.
+And, if you’re torn between buying a treadmill and an elliptical, keep in mind that while there are many reasons to get a treadmill, the elliptical is an excellent investment for a full-body workout while providing less impact on your joints.

-If you’re just looking to use it occasionally, you can most likely get by with one of the less expensive models.
+If you’re looking to use it occasionally, you can most likely get by with the least expensive model.

 However, if you’re truly serious about getting in shape or staying in shape, it makes a lot of sense to purchase one of the higher-end options mentioned.